MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddconnections.md

 ### -param Connections

-An [ACX_CONNECTION structure]() (DocsTeam - need link to this topic when ACXPIN header is documented) that contains the TBD.
+An [ACX_CONNECTION structure]() that contains the TBD.

+TODO: DocsTeam - need link to this topic when ACXPIN header is documented.

 ### -param ConnectionsCount